Intro-to-SE-Spring-2020/Group3Project/README.md

 Joseph Crawford | jtc657  | JoeCrawford99

 Languages to be used:\
-Python\
-Python Flask
+Python with the Python Flask framework.\

+Objective:
+Our objective for this project along with the successful creation of a website is the correct implementation of software management within our team.

+Core features:
+Core features of this program would be to tweet, like a tweet and follow other users.\
-Some possible additions would be delete, share, dislike, possible additions to be added later.
+Some possible additions would be delete, share, dislike, possible additions to be added later.\

 We may possibly be using an SQL database to store posts and relative information.